sfowlr/RepeaterManager/README.md

 #### Not Fully Implemented:
 - Call Log / System Log Persistent Storage (60%)
 - Web UI for viewing historical & streaming call statistics/system data (10%)
+- Direct support for HBlink, without use of MMDVMHost + mmdvmhost_logmon (5%)

 #### Not Started Yet:
 - Websocket-based live call data to browsers (for ~browsers~ _Edge_ that don't support SSE)